lucashaley/lucashaley.github.io/_posts/2022-10-12-turf-classes-and-accessibility.md

 ### System UI

 It was also important to me to use system UI as much as possible.
 That way I could get the most built-in support for voice commands and other accessibility features.

+Visually, I'm trying to keep the UI clean, with high contrast, and large, easily readable text.
+Because for this game, I can.
+So that's good.